Erde73/Erde73/README.md

 ## Hi there 👋

 - 👨‍🔬 I am currently researching the analysis of users of subscriptions using statistical analysis in the Ohori Laboratory, Graduate School of Software and Information Science, Iwate Prefectural University.
-- 🔭 I'm currently working part-time as an engineer at Sustinere Co., Ltd. and I'm working on an IoT project.
+- 🔭 I'm currently working part-time as an engineer at Sustinere Co., Ltd. and I'm working in the IoT team within the ICT Solutions Division.
 - 🌱 I’m currently learning statistical analysis and IoT.
 As for programming languages, I'm learning Python, R and Rust.

 ## Langs and Skills